 Where to Fish for Ferox in Scotland

-There is a rule of thumb for ferox, no Arctic Char, no ferox.
-Click here to go to the Where to fish for Char section where you will find all the details you need to find the leviathan of the deep.
+Click here to go to the Where to Fish for Ferox section where you will find all the details you need to find the leviathan of the deep.

 Ferox may not be the prettiest of fish, even the girls look butch, but by jings they can put a smile on the face of anglers lucky enough to hook into them.
 Found in the old glacial lochs and lakes of the UK, Ireland and Scandinavia they can grow to a prodigious size, the world record stands at 37lbs 6ozs taken in Sweden and there is an unconfirmed report of a fish of 39lb 8ozs taken by W.C.
 Muir in Scotland in 1866, the Scottish record stands at 31lb 12ozs taken on Loch Awe.
 Not a fish to hunt for with a 3lb tippet!

 Ferox, as the aggressive name implies are carnivorous - piscivorous fish that live on Arctic char by preference however they are partial to any 'meat on the hoof' and will take trout, insects, frogs and rodents - in Scandinavia they are reported to be partial to a lemming or two.
 Ferox are also known to be long lived with the oldest recorded in Scotland taken on Loch Killin in Inverness-shire, reaching 23 years of age.